iodepo/odis-arch/book/gettingStarted.md

 ![image1](./images/odiscat-entry.png)

-That's it, now your node's records can be harvested by ODIS!
+That's it, now your node's records can be harvested by ODIS! :heavy_check_mark:

 **Section 3: Steps to Share JSON-LD**
 1) Explain the key steps to share JSON-LD for your resource: